 The Mauthausen concentration camp was built using the slag from the blast furnaces of the "Hermann Göring“ Reich Works.

-A barge comes from the direction of Berlin using the Mittelland Canal and turns to use the Dortmund Ems Canal.
+A barge comes from the direction of Berlin using the Mittelland Canal and turns south to use the Dortmund Ems Canal.